romainbrenguier/Speculoos/README.md

 # Speculoos

-Speculoos (Specification Logics for Synthesis) is a set of tools for specification that can be converted to AIGER files and synthesized with external tools.
+Speculoos (Specification Logics for Synthesis) is a set of tools for Logic Synthesis.
+It converts logical specifications to AIGER files.

 ## Installation